aws/amazon-ivs-react-native-player/docs/tutorial.md

 });
 ```

-## Add control buttons
+## ADD CONTROL BUTTONS

 Let's consider the popular type of video player which displays control buttons on the top of the Player.
 To accomplish this, you need to add the control buttons as `children` of the `IVSPlayer` component.
-We want to add `play/pause` and `mute` buttons, keep it in this state and pass into the Player.
+We need to add `play/pause` and `mute` buttons by passing them into the player.
+These buttons can respond to and update the necessary state.

 ```jsx
 export default function App() {